AElfProject/aelf-docs/docs/quick-start/developers/nft-dapp/index.md

 :::

 :::tip
-ℹ️ Note: `ASh2Wt7nSEmYqnGxPPzp4pnVDU4uhj1XW9Se5VeZcX2UDdyjx` is the contract address of the Multi-Token Contract on **aelf Testnet Sidechain**.
+ℹ️ Note: `ASh2Wt7nSEmYqnGxPPzp4pnVDU4uhj1XW9Se5VeZcX2UDdyjx` is the contract address of the Multi-Token Contract on **aelf Testnet dAppChain**.
 :::

 ### 4.4 Create NFT Token on MainChain